QuadSpinner/VueLegacy/README.md

 As a "thank you" to all the thousands of users who supported QuadSpinner in its infancy, we have open sourced our material, MetaNode, and function library under the [Creative Commons Attribution 4.0 International](license) license.
 You can use it for commercial use, modify and distribute the files as long as you link back to or attribute this repository.

 # How to download
-You can download individual files, or you can download the entire repository from this page.
+You can download individual files...
 ![Download](Images/download-1.png)
+or you can download the entire repository from this page.
 ![Download](Images/download-2.png)

 # Software Requirement and Version Compatibility